 Soccer is the world's most popular sport.
 It's a simple game that uses a round ball which players kick in order to score goals.
-While the sport is known as "football" in countries around the world, in the United States, everyone uses the word "soccer."
+While the sport is known as "football" in countries all around the world, in the United States, everyone uses the word "soccer" when talking about the game.

 Soccer is played on a field that's in the shape of a rectangle--just like American football.
 There are goals at each end of the soccer field.
 Each team tries to score by kicking the ball into the goal.
 Players are not allowed to pick the ball up with their hands while the ball is in play; however, they may use other parts of their body to block or control the ball.
 Many players use their head to move the ball or score a goal.
 Only the goalie is permitted to pick up and throw the ball when it's on the field.